-- In Primo Central: you can create a personal account that enables you to refine and save search queries as well as save individual citations from your search results.
-You can also set up alerts for your saved queries that trigger email notifications when new citations are found.
+- In Primo Central: patrons can create personal accounts that support refining and saving search queries as well as saving individual citations from search results.
+Patrons can also set up alerts for their saved queries that trigger email notifications when new citations are found.

-- In the HathiTrust Digital Library: you can download full PDFs of public domain works that appear in HathiTrust (note that logging on to HathiTrust does not provide access to page images of "Limited (search only)" items).
-You can also access HathiTrust's Collection Builder, a tool that helps you create and share your personal collections of HathiTrust items for private or public use.
-Click here for more information on logging in to HathiTrust.
+- In the HathiTrust Digital Library: patrons can download full PDFs of public domain works that appear in HathiTrust (note that logging on to HathiTrust does not provide access to page images of "Limited (search only)" items).
+Patrons can also access HathiTrust's Collection Builder opens in a new window, a tool that facilitates the creation and sharing of personal collections of HathiTrust items for private or public use.
+Click here opens in a new window for more information on logging in to HathiTrust.

 Library Holdings and Availability Information

 Records in the LC Online Catalog display holdings and availability information for items – including their call numbers or shelf location, the Library reading room where they must be requested, and their charge status.
 Items stored offsite may require additional time to be delivered to the Library campus.
 Note as well that LC Online Catalog records may indicate the Library holds one copy of a work, even though additional copies may actually be available in the Library's collections.

 Please consult reference staff if you have questions about the holdings or availability of Library materials.

 Information from the Library's name and subject authority records is integrated into LC Online Catalog Headings Browse Lists through references (See and See also terms) and scope notes.
 Search using Browse or click on heading links in individual record displays to see these references.